speechbrain/speechbrain/tests/coverage/README.md

 How would you approach testing each of them?
 <br/>Such changes happen not only once, but on a regular basis, throughout all core modules.

+Changes can be internal to a function &/or alter the function signature:
+* function-internal changes are not of concern to other function (so long they do what they should),
-While changes internal to a function is not of concern to others inasmuch as that it works as should, changes to the function signature impacts function in the overall—the multi-platform ecosystem.
+* function signature changes impact the overall—the multi-platform ecosystem.

-Legacy-breaking changes will impact the outline of all recipes: how will all work after a change, and after the next major refactoring after that one?
+Legacy-breaking changes will impact the outline of all recipes:
+<br/>how will all work after a change—, and after the next major refactoring (after that first one)?

 [[Details to the above]](PR_cycle.md)
 <br/> [[Recipes: tests for data flow with minimal examples]](Recipes.md) <= for contributing a recipe